 Colocated Data Lake

 Colocation data centers that are adjacent to cloud locations can enable data collection and access from multiple clouds, a significant improvement over the data duplication that comes with copies of the same data in each cloud’s native storage.

 Because organizations often manage their own equipment in a colocation agreement, the responsibility of cross-referencing possible colo data centers with desired public clouds to validate low latency requirements falls on the customer’s organization.
 If that organization needs cross-region access, your business logic may require additional colocation sites (and higher costs).
 You may also have charges for extra regions with multi-cloud data services as well.

 Finally, cross-connects and private circuit options, along with hyper-scaler onramps, introduce additional unknowns and will certainly increase the cost.
 Leveraging them safely and effectively may be more effort than you are prepared to shoulder.

 Managed Data Services

-Leveraging your preferred storage platform, directly from multiple cloud edges, is critical to crafting a more performant and reliable multi-cloud environment.
+Leveraging your preferred platform, directly from multiple cloud edges, is critical to crafting a more expert and reliable multi-cloud environment.
 The shortcomings of existing solutions are laid bare when high performance and multi-cloud access are needed.

 About Dan: Dan is a Senior Storage Engineer and Infrastructure Architect who has been with Faction 8 years focusing on hybrid and multi cloud storage architectures.